skim7713/skim7713.github.io/research.md

 ### Publications in other topics
 **Peer-reviewed publications**
   - "Engaged but Targeted?
-How Immigrants Vote Against Anti-Immigrant Agendas in Europe" with Younghyun Lee.
-(In press). _Journal of Ethnic and Migration Studies_.
+How Immigrants Vote Against Anti-Immigrant Agendas in Europe" with Younghyun Lee. (forthcoming). _Journal of Ethnic and Migration Studies_.
   - "[How Loud Does the Watchdog Bark?
 A Reconsideration of Local Journalism, News Non-profits, and Political Corruption.](https://doi.org/10.1177/19401612231186939)" with Nikki Usher.
 2024. *International Journal of Press/Politics*.
 29(4): 960-982. [[Replication files](https://doi.org/10.7910/DVN/2MQXWR)]